Walt Disney World’s Disney Dining Plan Overview

 Unlike snacks or Quick-Service Entitlements, Table-Service Meal Entitlements vary by plan.

-On the Basic Disney Dining Plan, each Table-Service Meal Entitlement will include:
+On the Standard Disney Dining Plan, each Table-Service Meal Entitlement will include:

 -or-

-• 1 Family Style or Buffet Meal (Includes all-you-care-to-eat food and standard drinks.
-You can also order a alcoholic or specialty beverage.)
+- 1 Family Style or Buffet Meal (Includes all-you-care-to-eat food and standard drinks.
+You can also order an alcoholic or specialty beverage.)

 Additional alcoholic beverages, sides, or appetizers may be purchased out-of-pocket.

-On the Disney Dining Plan Plus, each Table-Service Meal Entitlement will include:
+On the Disney Dining Plan Plus, each Table-Service Meal Entitlement will include (This plan has not returned at this time):

 -or-